To configure an FTP/SFTP Listener, choose this option from the Listener Type drop-down.

 Check Write in Process: If enabled, ignore files with very recent modification dates.

 8. Scheduling – This tab allows you to specify a start time and end time for polling the FTP server (to see the window below click on the three buttons to the right of the line).
-Also you can specify days of the week or particular dates to exclude from scheduling.
-The Time Zone drop-down menu allows to specify the Time Zone that should be used for scheduling; by default, it is set to the Time Zone of the console during initial configuration.
+Also, you can specify days of the week or particular dates to exclude from scheduling.
+The Time Zone drop-down menu allows you to specify the Time Zone that should be used for scheduling; by default, it is set to the Time Zone of the console during initial configuration.